kalppi/kalppi.github.io/_posts/2019-09-12-querying-hierarchical-menu-with-postgresql.md

 ## Hierarchical menu

 First, have a table.
-Every item in the menu needs an id, text to display, parent item's id, and an order number relative for all the other items under same parent.
+Every item in the menu needs an id, text to display, parent item's id, and an order number relative for all the other items under the same parent.

 {% highlight sql %}
 CREATE TABLE example_menu (